GSA/digitalgov.gov/content/news/2024/07/2024-07-08-evaluating-your-agency-accessibility-just-got-a-whole-lot-easier-with-gsa-openacr-editor.md

 ---
 date: 2024-07-08
-title: Evaluating your agency accessibility just got a whole lot easier with GSA OpenACR Editor
+title: "Evaluating your agency's accessibility just got a whole lot easier with GSA's OpenACR Editor"
-summary: To help agencies evaluate the accessibility of their digital products, GSA is making it easier to create Accessibility Conformance Reports through its new OpenACR Editor.
+summary: "To help agencies evaluate the accessibility of their digital products, GSA is making it easier to create Accessibility Conformance Reports through its new OpenACR Editor."
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility